6.5 PRC vs. 6.5 Creedmoor: 6.5mm Long Range Battle

 Handloading is a great way to save money on ammo and still shoot high-quality rounds.

-Both rounds are reloadable; however, the brass for 6.5 Creedmoor is much easier to find and less expensive than 6.5 PRC brass.
+Both rounds are reloadable, although 6.5 Creedmoor brass is easier to find and less expensive.

-Once again, the 6.5 Creedmoor wins the category by a small margin and some might say a technicality.
+Once again, the 6.5 Creedmoor wins a category by a small margin (and some might say a technicality).

 Ballistics